seanmclane/sm-site/src/pages/posts/2017-08-21---grand-teton-eclipse/index.md

 Profligate with my glycogen on the way up, fat powered my repentant, walk-jog-walk descent.
 An approaching group pulled me out of my head.
 They were guiding a man with Down Syndrome through the boulder field below the Meadows.

 For my non-climbing friends, some context: there is no route to the top of the Grand Teton that is not normally climbed with a rope.
 I measured a vertical gain of 9,000 feet and round-trip distance of 16.1 miles that day.
+The summit sits at 13,776'.

 **This was a surprising sight.**